What is on the packing list?

 Phone calls (and cell phones) are not permitted at ELITEAM, as we have found the nightly phone calls to be a distraction to campers and a source to trigger homesickness.
 If your child is not able to last the duration of camp without speaking to you, then he/she is not quite ready for ELITEAM.
 If you're "on the fence" about registering, we suggest waiting a year.
 Have your child "practice" their overnights, and then reevaluate for next Summer.
 When that time comes, think about sending them with a buddy.
 That can help their comfort level tremendously.
 Please consider this carefully.
 It is important to us that your child have a positive experience at ELITEAM.

-What are the rooms like?
+What are the dorm rooms like?
 (Overnight Camps)

-Overnight Camps @ GMVS
+Overnight Camps @ Gould Academy

 World Cup Camps-